Zero-Tang/NoirVisor/README.md

 # Build
 To build NoirVisor, using batch is essential. <br>
-Note that you should execute the build_prep.bat to make directories for first-time compilation.
+Note that you should execute the `build_prep.bat` to make directories for first-time compilation.

 ## Windows Driver
 To build a kernel-mode driver on Windows, you should install Windows Driver Kit 7.1.0 to default path on C disk.
 Then run the provided batch file to build it. <br>
-Also note that, you have to create certain directories required by the batch complilation. <br>
+Also note that, you have to create certain directories required by the batch complilation.
+This can be done by executing the preparation batch.<br>
 You may download the WDK 7.1.0 from Microsoft: https://www.microsoft.com/en-us/download/details.aspx?id=11800 <br>
 Presets for Free/Release build are available.
 Please note that the compiled binary under Free build does not come along with a digital signature.
 You might have to sign it yourself.

 ## EFI Application and Runtime Driver
 Due to different EFI firmware implementation, most modern computer firmware does not support booting an EFI Runtime Driver directly.
 Therefore, it is necessary to build a separate EFI Application.
 In this way, modern computer firmware will boot, and the application can load runtime driver into memory. <br>
 To build a EFI Runtime Driver and Application, you should install LLVM and TianoCore EDK II.
-To install TianoCore EDK II, you may download latest release source code and extract to path "C:\UefiDKII". <br>
+To install TianoCore EDK II, you may download latest release source code and extract to path `C:\UefiDKII`. <br>
 You may download LLVM from GitHub: https://github.com/llvm/llvm-project/releases <br>
 You may download EDK II from GitHub: https://github.com/tianocore/edk2/releases <br>